pry/pry-rails/Readme.md

 # Installation

-Avoid repeating yourself, use pry-rails instead of copying the initializer to every rails project.
 Add this line to your gemfile:

 	gem 'pry-rails', :group => :development